DEFY

 What do we do?

 Our mission at the DEFY Foundation is two-fold – to raise awareness of Vascular Ehlers Danlos Syndrome and to raise funds to aid in medical research of the disease.
-Unlike more common diseases, it is likely that unless you or your family has been directly affected by it, you may never hear of VEDS.
-With so few people recognizing the disease and so few being tested, it is not high on the priority list for medical researchers and investigators.
-Additionally, while there is currently no treatment or cure, there are some precautions that can be taken to prevent undue stress on the body.
-That being said, preventive measures are not helpful if people remain undiagnosed and thus are not able to take them.
+Unlike more common diseases, it is likely that unless you or your family has been directly affected by it, you may never hear of VEDS, and like so many other rare conditions, it has historically not been a priority for new medical research.
 Through the DEFY Foundation, we would like to change that.
-We continue to build relationships in the medical community, including with other nonprofit organizations that advocate for rare diseases, in hopes of bringing light to VEDS.
+We continue to build relationships within the community, including with other nonprofit organizations that advocate for rare diseases, in hopes of bringing light to VEDS.
 In an ideal world, every doctor would be knowledgeable of the complications of this disease and know what to do if someone presented with it in an emergency situation, and the public would be knowledgeable of the symptoms so that they could seek diagnoses for themselves and for their loved ones.
 Our efforts are aimed at bringing us closer to that ideal world.

 All of these efforts are the direct result of the generosity of our donors, and for that we are truly grateful.